-Sydney-based legal business development professional Richard Smith (@) has outlined in a blogpost this week — what Asia-Pacific Region In-House Lawyers are looking for from their outside counsel.
-Smith based his post on an article by “Legal Week’s Elizabeth Broomhall (@) [who] wrote up a very succinct account of what took place at [Legal Week’s (legalweek.com) 2nd Annual Asia regional ‘Corporate Counsel Forum’ event in Singapore] in a post on the Legal Week website on 5 December .
+Sydney-based legal business development professional Richard Smith (@RWS_01) has outlined in a blogpost this week.
+They discuss what Asia-Pacific Region In-House Lawyers are looking for from their outside counsel.
+Smith based his post on an article by “Legal Week’s Elizabeth Broomhall (@ELBroomhall) [who] wrote up a very succinct account of what took place at [Legal Week’s (legalweek.com) 2nd Annual Asia regional ‘Corporate Counsel Forum’ event in Singapore] in a post on the Legal Week website on 5 December .

-As Smith outlines, the event brought together 220 regional in-house lawyers from throughout the Asia-Pacific Region and Broomhall’s “article highlights…5 issues (among more) as issues in-house team in the region have identified as being important to them when selecting outside counsel.”
+As Smith outlines, the event brought together 220 regional in-house lawyers from throughout the Asia-Pacific Region and Broomhall’s “article highlights.
+5 issues (among more) as issues in-house team in the region have identified as important when selecting outside counsel.”
 Here are those 5 issues as outlined by Smith:

 1. Local or international?

 Smith cites Julia Shtepa, managing director of legal for South Asia at Accenture as having told Broomhall that: “Sometimes Accenture will engage an international firm to play a ‘deal coaching’ role, she said.
 “Depending on the regulatory environment and the language constraints, it may be that the deal is led by an international firm and supported by a local firm”.”
 Smith responds that: “If you can afford it, then this seems to me to be a very clever approach to take.”